Brand development that increases sales velocity, guaranteed.

 Consider Their Digital-Native Upbringing

 Of course, defining Gen Z entirely by some broad criticism of their digital attunement is unfair.
-Many Gen Z entrepreneurs have leveraged social media as a tool to build their brands and become invested in hustles that give them more control over their lives than their parents or grandparents did.
+Many Gen Z entrepreneurs have leveraged platforms, from Instagram Reels to Telegram mini apps advertising services, as tools to build their brands and become invested in hustles that give them more control over their lives than their parents or grandparents did.

 As a group that has lived alongside the internet, this market is quite familiar with how companies build and market their own brands, especially given that many are basically brand managers in their own right.
 Nielsen estimates that 54% of Gen Z-ers are budding business people who want to start their own companies.